 Dave became frustrated with the long review cycles that are required to publish anything that can be attributed to the Navy.
 By the time the review cycle is complete, the information is no longer relevant.
 Since 1983 he has used the pen name, Do-While Jones, to avoid any association between his personal experience and Navy policy.

-In 1996, Dave helped found a California non-profit public benefit corporation called Science Against Evolution, of which he is currently the president.
+In 1996, Dave founded a California non-profit public benefit corporation called Science Against Evolution.

 From January 8, 2005, until it moved to Van Nuys on January 16, 2010, he volunteered at Ridgecrest's Biblical Archeology and Anthropology Museum (BAAM), and maintained the museum's web site.

 Dave retired on February 28, 2005, after nearly 34 years of Federal service.

 All of the above was written more than 15 years ago, just after I retired.
 When I was working, I had to list my accomplishments for my annual performance reviews; and I never put them off until the last minute before going in to see the boss.
 Now that I am retired, I don’t have to do annual performance reviews for work; but there is a final performance review coming up soon, when Jesus returns.
 I am reviewing my accomplishments now, ahead of time, so I will be ready for my review.

 The things I did during my career were important then; but technology has changed so much that the projects I worked on are no longer relevant.
 The weapons I worked on are obsolete and will never be used in combat again.
 I like to think that the pioneering work I did laid the foundation for improvements in hardware, software, software development processes, and documentation.
 I like to think that—but I may be fooling myself.
 Perhaps all that work was meaningless.

 So, at the final performance review, I won’t mention those things listed in my technical resume of work experience.
 They will soon be forgotten, if they have not been forgotten already.